 What will the overall impact of the pandemic be on self-employment, and what how will women be affected in particular?

-Many of the self employed have had a rough deal over the course of the pandemic.
+Many of the self employed women and men have had a rough deal over the course of the pandemic.
 Falls in self employment have been a regular feature of ONS statistics during the pandemic, with the most recent fall in employment mainly driven by decreases in the number of full-time self-employed people and part-time employees, according to the Office for National Statistics.
 A significant number of self employed people have missed out on Government support over the last year.

 They include directors of limited companies who pay themselves via dividends and those who make less than half of their income from self-employment.
 Many self employed businesses have gone under.

 Even for those who have been eligible for help, the picture has not necessarily been positive.
 Pregnant women or new mothers have only been able to claim reduced SEISS because it takes into account their income while they have been on maternity leave.
 Moreover, an analysis of SEISS and gender by the Women’s Budget Group shows that, by the end of January 2021, only 28.8% of all SEISS claims had been made by women despite women making up 34.8% of self-employed workers.
 632,000 self-employed women (28.8%) made SEISS claims totalling just over £1.4 billion by January 2021.
 This compares with 1,557,000 claims made by men, totalling nearly £4.8 billion.Only 60% of eligible women claimed SEISS, compared to 68% of eligible men.
 Moreover, women on average claimed £2,200 SEISS, while men claimed on average £3,300, which is explained by women’s typically lower earnings.